nifm-gin/CT-TIQUA/README.md

 * 2/ a structural atlas dividing the input brain in 10 zones
 * 3/ a csv file containing the volume in mm3 of all type on lesion in all zone of the brain

 It was developed by Clément Brossard and Benjamin Lemasson (benjamin.lemasson@univ-grenoble-alpes.fr).
 We are currently writing a scientific article descibing the whole process.
 If you use our software, please cite our work!
+Part of this repository is taken and modified from the repository https://github.com/biomedia-mira/blast-ct , so please consider citing their work too if relevant.

 To use this software :
 * 1/ Install docker : https://docs.docker.com/get-docker/